-Although the topic of organic identification was not addressed at the NOP Town Hall on Enforcement Rulemaking, OTA sees a significant opportunity in this area for improving oversight of the organic supply chain and ensuring strong enforcement of organic regulations.
+The Organic Trade Association views work in this area as a significant opportunity for improving oversight of the organic supply chain and ensuring strong enforcement of organic regulations.

 Note: Throughout these comments, we use the term "organic identification" to refer to the use of the term "organic" to identify a product as organic.
 We are not referring to any numbers or codes used by NOP for identifying organic operations.